aldopando/BellabeatCaseStudy/Merging.md

 | --- |  --- |  --- |
 | 198,559 | 188,521 | 377,133 |

-We can noticed how summing rows of both tables it should have given us a higher result.
-However we exclude the users' records who are not present in one of the two tables.
+We can noticed that the sum of the rows from both tables it should have been a higher result.
+However we exclude the users' records who are not present in one of the tables.

 ---